alchemyplatform/aa-sdk/site/packages/aa-alchemy/smart-account-client/index.md

 head:
   - - meta
     - property: og:title
-      content: AlchemyProvider • constructor
+      content: Alchemy Smart Account Client
   - - meta
     - name: description
-      content: Overview of the constructor method on AlchemyProvider in aa-alchemy
+      content: Overview of the Alchemy Smart Account Client in aa-alchemy
   - - meta
     - property: og:description
-      content: Overview of the constructor method on AlchemyProvider in aa-alchemy
+      content: Overview of the Alchemy Smart Account Client in aa-alchemy
 ---

-# constructor
+# Alchemy Smart Account Client

-To initialize an `AlchemyProvider`, you must provide a set of parameters detailed below.
+To create an `AlchemySmartAccountClient`, you must provide a set of parameters detailed below.

 ## Usage